The 24 Best Supplements for Your Penis

 This Amazonian aphrodisiac comes from a tree native to Brazil, where tribes traditionally use it to remedy a lagging libido, impotence and nervousness (a well-known mojo killer).
 The plant's active compounds, catuabine A and B, appear to act on sex centers in the brain, says Kilham, so you may experience erotic dreams while taking catuaba.

 US RDA: 75 µg

-Selenium, found in Brazil nuts, liver and oysters, is a trace mineral that plays an important role in hormone health.
+Selenium, found in Brazil nuts, liver, and oysters, is a trace mineral that plays an important role in hormone health.
 You only need a tiny bit for healthy sperm, but a tiny deficiency can be catastrophic for reproductive health.
 In one study, men who had lower testosterone and were infertile also had significantly lower selenium levels than the fertile group.
 Supplementing with the mineral improved chances of successful conception by 56 percent.
-And a second study that included 69 infertile men with low levels of the mineral, found selenium supplementation could significantly improve sub-par sperm motility associated with testosterone deficiency.
+And a second British Journal of Urology study that included 69 infertile men with low levels of the mineral, found selenium supplementation could significantly improve sub-par sperm motility associated with testosterone deficiency.
 Check out these 7 Testosterone-Boosting Foods!

 US RDA: 900 μg

 A study published in the journal Fertility and Sterility that analyzed the effect of various fruit and vegetables on sperm quality discovered carrots had the best all-around results on sperm count and motility—a term used to describe the ability of sperm to swim towards an egg.
 Men who ate the most carrots saw improved sperm performance by 6.5 to 8 percent.
 The Harvard researchers attribute the boost to carotenoids, powerful antioxidative compounds in carrots that help the body make vitamin A.